A diagram showing four mobile phone screens and one tablet with content.

 Satisfaction

-• Gather user feedback: Use surveys and direct user interviews to ask users about their satisfaction with your app.
-Questions should cover overall satisfaction, the likelihood of recommending the app and enjoyment of the app experience.
+• Gather user feedback: Use surveys and direct user interviews to ask users about how satisfied they are with your app.
+Questions should cover overall satisfaction, the likelihood of recommending the app and their enjoyment of the app experience.

 • Analyze reviews: Look at app store reviews and ratings for additional insights into user satisfaction.